 Can You Get Rid Of A Sinus Infection In 24 Hours?
 Understanding The Causes And Treating The Symptoms

-It seems to be even worse for those who already suffer from allergies, asthma, or other issues that can lead to blockages in the sinuses.
+To complicate matters further, it seems to be worse for those who already suffer from allergies, asthma, or other physical issues that can lead to blockages in the sinuses.
 And, to add insult to injury, people with compromised immune systems tend to get sinus infections more frequently.[*]

 How Long Does A Sinus Infection Last?